OneB1t/VcMOSTRenderMqb/README.md

 ```

 This software is able to show any VNC stream on virtual cockpit.
-Final compile file is stored inside opengl-render-qnx/arm/o-le-v7/opengl-render-qnx
+Final compiled binary file is stored inside opengl-render-qnx/arm/o-le-v7/opengl-render-qnx

-How to make it run:
+# How to make it run:
 1) upload compiled file (opengl-render-qnx/arm/o-le-v7/opengl-render-qnx - https://github.com/OneB1t/VcMOSTRenderMqb/releases) to MIB2 unit via SCP (10.173.189.1) or use SD-card (/fs/sda0 on unit itself)
 2) MIB2 SSH: chmod +x /fs/sda0/opengl-render-qnx
 3) PHONE: connect mobile phone to MIB2 wifi (WARNING it is expected that phone will get 10.173.189.62 this IP is hardcoded for now)